SpikeSMOKE: Spiking Neural Networks for Monocular 3D Object Detection with Cross-Scale Gated Coding: Related works

 \subsection{Light-Weight Model}

-Light-weight model refers to reducing the number of parameters and computation and compressing the model training time by removing or transforming part of the model architecture and connections.
+Light-weight model refers to reducing the number of parameters and computation and compressing the model training time by removing or transforming part of the model architecture and connections\cite{032}\cite{033}.
 There are several common methods for lightweighting models in neural networks, a) Pruning: Chen et al \cite{29} proposed an SNN pruning regeneration mechanism based on neuron criticality to remove unnecessary connections or neurons in the network.
-SSNN \cite{28} designed sparse RSNN by pruning randomly initialized model. b) Model quantization: Spiking-Diffusion \cite{30} proposed a diffusion model based on vector quantization discretization. c) Model distillation: TSSD \cite{32} proposed a spatio-temporal distillation method. d) Depth-wise separable convolutions: the first proposed in MobileNets \cite{9}, and later extended and applied widely in the field of ANN ( \cite{33}, \cite{34}, \cite{35}, \cite{36}).
-There has been a great deal of experimental or theoretical evidence for the effectiveness of depth-wise separable convolutions, and our proposed lightweight residual unit originates from this idea.
+This mechanism can identify and remove connections or neurons that contribute less to the model's performance, thereby simplifying the network structure and reducing unnecessary computations.
+SSNN \cite{28} designed sparse RSNN by pruning randomly initialized model. b) Model quantization: Model quantization reduces the model's storage requirements and computational load significantly by converting the model's weights and activations from floating-point numbers to low-bit representations, such as binary or ternary quantization.
+Spiking-Diffusion \cite{30} proposed a diffusion model based on vector quantization discretization. c) Model distillation: TSSD \cite{32} proposed a spatio-temporal distillation method, which transfers the knowledge from a complex large model (the teacher model) to a simpler small model (the student model).
+This enables the student model to inherit the performance of the teacher model while maintaining low computational complexity. d) Depth-wise separable convolutions: Depth-wise separable convolutions decompose standard convolutions into two steps: depth-wise convolutions and point-wise convolutions, significantly reducing the computational load of convolution operations.
+The first proposed in MobileNets \cite{9}, and later extended and applied widely in the field of ANN ( \cite{33}, \cite{34}).
+There has been a great deal of experimental or theoretical evidence for the effectiveness of depth-wise separable convolutions, and our proposed lightweight residual unit originates from this idea, aiming to further optimize the model's computational efficiency and performance.